Reginald Hallward: Literature

 For a period he ran his own press, the Woodlands Press.
 He printed his own verse which he illustrated with chalk drawings that he created or those of Adelaide.
 This enterprise brought him into contact with James Guthrie of the Pear Tree Press and the two were to remain close friends.

 Hallward is claimed to have been the inspiration for Basil Hallward in Oscar Wilde's The Picture of Dorian Gray.

 Paintings

 Hallward painted the landscape Newport, Pembrokeshire in oil on canvas in 1937.
 The painting is part of the collection of the National Museum of Wales in Cardiff.

 Personal life

 In 1887 he married Adelaide Bloxham who was also a painter, illustrator and author.
 They had three daughters, Faith Margaret, Patience Mary and Priscilla, and two sons, Michael and Christopher.
-His daughter Patricia Mary Hallward (1892–1981) was also an artist and trained with her father.
+His daughter Patience Mary Hallward (1892–1981) was also an artist and trained with her father.
 Like Reginald she finally settled in Merionethshire.

 For part of his life, Hallward lived in North Wales in Mawddach Crescent, Arthog, Merionethshire.
 In 1901 moved to Shorne near Gravesend in Kent where he made his base until he retired to Arthog.